-But was it indeed just ‘peace for peace’?
-In all cases, the US gave the countries agreeing to normalize relations with Israel something on the international stage they have long longed for: with South Sudan, Trump has tweeted, 4 days before the agreement to normalize the relations with Israel, that he would remove Sudan from the list of countries the US has considered states sponsor of terrorism; for Morocco, Trump was the only world leader that was willing to recognize Morocco as the sovereign in West Sahara.
-On both deals, the US delivered the goods but Netanyahu’s people, and his influence in the White House, facilitated them.
-Most acutely, the US bargained an arms deal with the UAE, selling the F-35 combative airplanes, beforehand given solely to Israel to keep its edge over all Arab nations.
-This was the big concession given by Netanyahu, who first denied it and then said he did not know about it.
-It took Gantz’ endless visits to the US to keep Israeli supremacy by other means, which Netanyahu did not plan on.
-But the F-35 deal could also be looked at as providing a different approach to the region: the moderate Gulf states and Israel face a common enemy – Iran – and the UAE is in fact a forefront base against Iranian aggression.
-Thus, it is true peace one makes between enemies and Israel and the UAE and Bahrein were never in war; but military cooperation against Iran, especially nuclear Iran, did open a new strategy for the regional picture, once the Palestinian issue was set aside.
-Also, given the American policy of no boots on the ground – shared by the sworn political rivals Trump and Beiden alike – Israel, in Middle-Eastern eyes, has become the only regional power central to the fight against nuclear Iran.
-Thus, military cooperation was played down in the ceremonies, but Trump’s secretary of State, Pompeo, has said already in the Warsaw Conference for Peace and Security in the Middle East in 2019 that “you cannot achieve peace and stability in the Middle-East without confronting Iran.
-It is simply impossible.
-They act in Lebanon, Syria, Iraq, Yemen, help the Hutis, Hamas and Hezbollah.
-These are real threats.”
-Palestinians are out, Iran is in.
-The Abraham Accord is a by-product of the changing threats and alliances among the regional powers.
+But was it indeed just “peace for peace”?
+The United States has always rewarded Arab countries that agree to normalize relations with Israel.
+In the case of Sudan, Trump tweeted four days before the agreement that the United States would remove Sudan from its list of states that sponsor terrorism.
+Trump rewarded Morocco by becoming the only world leader willing to recognize Moroccan sovereignty in Western Sahara.
+In both cases, the United States delivered the goods, but Netanyahu’s influence in the White House played a key role.
+Most acutely, the United States negotiated the sale of F-35 combat planes to the UAE.
+Israel had previously been the sole recipient of the advanced aircraft as part of the American commitment to maintain Israel’s qualitative edge over all Arab nations.
+This was a major concession by Netanyahu, who first denied the deal and then said he knew nothing about it.
+Gantz made numerous visits to the United States to secure Israeli supremacy by other means, which Netanyahu did not plan on.
+But the F-35 deal can also be viewed as reflecting a different approach to the region: The moderate Gulf states and Israel face a common enemy – Iran – and the UAE is in fact a forward base for confronting Iranian aggression.
+It is indeed true that peace is made between enemies, and while Israel was never formally at war with the UAE or Bahrain, yet there is no doubt that military cooperation against Iran, especially an Iran with nuclear capabilities, opened a new strategy for the region once the Palestinian issue was set aside.
+Furthermore, given the American policy of “no boots on the ground,” shared by Trump and Biden alike, Israel, in Middle Eastern eyes, became the foremost regional power in the fight against Iran.
+While military cooperation was played down in the ceremonies, Trump’s secretary of state, Mike Pompeo, had already declared at the Warsaw Conference for Peace and Security in the Middle East in 2019 that “you can’t achieve peace and stability in the Middle East without confronting Iran.
+It’s just not possible.
+They’re a malign influence in Lebanon, in Yemen, in Syria, in Iraq; the three H’s: the Houthis, Hamas and Hezbollah.
+These are real threats; there are others as well.
+But you can’t get peace in the Middle East without pushing back against Iran.’’
+Palestinians were out, Iran was in.
+The Abraham Accords were a byproduct of the changing threats and alliances among the regional powers.

 Alliance of National Populists: Resetting the European Scene